VedAstro/VedAstro/README.md

 A copy of the event name is stored as Enum to link Calculator Methods with data from XML.
-These static methods are the logic to check if an event occured.
+These static methods are the logic to check if an event occurred.
 No astro calculation done at this stage.
 This is the linking process of the logic and data.

                       -------+